Brexit is going to happen, but the 48% now have a voice

 (CNN)British Prime Minister Theresa May has always accepted that Brexit was going to be hard.

-But now that Britain's High Court has ruled against her and in favor of Parliament having a vote on how the UK leaves the European Union, she is finding that this will be a very hard Brexit indeed.
+But now that the High Court in London has ruled against her and in favor of Parliament having a vote on how the UK leaves the European Union, she is finding that this will be a very hard Brexit indeed.

 In his judgment, the Lord Chief Justice said that the "most fundamental rule of the UK constitution is that Parliament is sovereign and the Crown cannot overrule Parliament and can make and unmake any law it chooses."